Felice D'Amico

-Felice D'Amico (born 22 August 2000) is an Italian footballer who plays as a forward for club Foggia.
+Felice D'Amico (born 22 August 2000) is an Italian professional footballer who plays as a forward for Serie C club Caratese.

 Club career

-He played for the Under-19 squads of Palermo, Inter, Chievo and Sampdoria.
+He played for the Primavera (Under-19 squads) of Palermo, Inter, Chievo and Sampdoria.
 With Inter, he played in the 2018–19 UEFA Youth League.

 He made his Serie A debut for Sampdoria on 5 July 2020 in a game against SPAL.
 He substituted Karol Linetty in the 89th minute.

 On 1 October 2020, he returned to Chievo on a season-long loan.
 On 29 January 2021, he was recalled from Chievo loan after making just two substitute appearances for the club and was loaned to Serie C club Pro Sesto.
 On 19 July 2021, he joined Gubbio on loan.

 On 10 July 2022, D'Amico returned to Pro Sesto on a new loan.

 On 12 July 2023, D'Amico signed a three-year contract with Avellino.

 International career

 He was first called up to represent his country in 2015 for the Under-16 friendlies.
 He also played for Italy on the Under-17 and Under-18 levels, all in friendlies.